 “Founded in 1887, The Writer is one of the nation’s oldest magazines focusing on the craft of writing.”
 Published 12 times a year, The Writer includes featured articles, writing prompts, and writing tips.
 They also share upcoming writing contests.
 Click on The Writer to learn more.

 “Whether it is art, handmade, music, written works, or choreographed dances, extraordinary women know that the process of creating is as important as what ultimately gets created.”
 Where Women Create is not a writing or blogging magazine.
 However it features creatives (including writers and bloggers) and their beautiful work spaces.
 This inspirational magazine is published quarterly and is filled with stunning photography and stories.
-Click on Where Women Create to learn more.
+Click on Where Women Create Magazine to learn more.

 This wraps up my Top 5 Writing and Blogging Magazines list.
 Do you have a favorite writing or blogging magazine?
 Send me an e-mail and/or share your suggestions in the comments section below.